 The Basics of A Federal Criminal Case

 A Federal criminal case is very different than a state criminal case.
-There exists a separate set of laws and processes that must be understood and carefully considered.
+A separate set of laws and processes must be understood and carefully considered.

 The following is a broad overview of the basics, the “nuts and bolts” if you will, of the process of a Federal Criminal Case.